-The recommendations proffered within this report range from focusing and articulating the scope of digital IDs, prioritising user-first or gender-intentional design and protection measures, strengthening feedback and information channels, building alternative pathways for access, recognition, and empowerment of intermediaries, and repurposing existing infrastructure and social channels and dynamics.
-To address some of the challenges, it is recommended for developers and deployers to inform and strengthen policy and digital ecosystem reform and to plan resources for gender-intentional and inclusive measures from the design stage.
+The recommendations proffered within this report range from focussing and articulating the scope of digital IDs, prioritising user first or gender-intentional design and protection measures, strengthening feedback and information channels, building alternative pathways for access, recognition and empowerment of intermediaries, and repurposing existing infrastructure and social channels and dynamics.
+To address some of the challenges, developers and deployers are also recommended to inform and strengthen policy and digital ecosystem reform and to plan resources for gender-intentional and inclusive measures from the design stage.

 While digital ID systems continue to be deployed globally, this study takes a comprehensive view of the status of such systems.
-The inclusion tool and design considerations will evolve continuously to further reduce newer challenges or to include more marginalised population groups.
-A "community of practice" (COP) was created to inform such system developers and deployers about how to strengthen their approaches and measures.
-This COP is complemented by a repository that hosts relevant material and insights from community meetings to help drive inclusive change over the long term.
+The inclusion tool and design considerations provided will be continuously evolved - to further reduce newer challenges or to include more marginalised population groups.
+A 'community of practice' (COP) was created to inform such system developers and deployers about how to strengthen their approaches and measures.
+This COP is complemented by a repository that houses relevant material and insights from convenings to help drive inclusive change over the long term.